 For example, the negative numbers that are stored as text can easily be converted into actual numbers by using the VALUE function and, if necessary, Excel's text functions.

-If you’re interested in using Able2Extract to convert PDF documents to Excel files, you can download it, and get a 7-day free trial, here.
+If you're interested in using Able2Extract to convert PDF documents to Excel files, you can download it, and get a 7-day free trial, by following the link below:

 How To Convert PDF Files To Excel: Which Method To Use